nanos/FediFetcher/README.md

 2. Install requirements: `pip install -r requirements.txt`
 3. Then simply run this script like so: `python find_posts.py --access-token=<TOKEN> --server=<SERVER>` etc.  (Read below, or run `python find_posts.py -h` to get a list of all options.)

-An example script can be found in the [`examples`](https://github.com/nanos/FediFetcher/tree/main/examples) folder.
+An [example script](./examples/FediFetcher.sh) can be found in the `examples` folder.

 When using a cronjob, we are using file based locking to avoid multiple overlapping executions of the script.
 The timeout period for the lock can be configured using `--lock-hours`.

 If you are running FediFetcher locally, my recommendation is to run it manually once, before turning on the cron job: The first run will be significantly slower than subsequent runs, and that will help you prevent overlapping during that first run.

+If you wish to run FediFetcher against for multiple users on your instance, you can supply the `--access-token` argument multiple times, with different access tokens for different users.
+That will allow you to fetch replies and/or backfill profiles for multiple users on your account.
+Have a look at the [sample script provided](./examples/FediFetcher-multiple-users.sh).

 *Note:* if you wish to run FediFetcher using Windows Task Scheduler, you can rename the script to the `.pyw` extension instead of `.py`, and it will run silently, without opening a console window.